Verrückt: Construction

-In November 2012, Schlitterbahn announced plans for the creation of the world's tallest and fastest water slide at its Kansas City park, to open in mid-2013.
-No name was given during the announcement, while specifications on the height of the ride were kept secret in order to ensure that the completed ride would set a world record for its creation.
+In November 2012, Schlitterbahn announced plans to create the world's tallest and fastest water slide at its Kansas City park, to open in mid-2013.
+No name was given during the announcement, while specifications on the height of the ride were kept secret to ensure that the completed ride would set a world record for its creation.

-The water slide was spontaneously conceived by Henry at a trade show, after a team from Travel Channel's Xtreme Waterparks asked what he was working on.
+The water slide was spontaneously conceived by Henry at a trade show after a team from Travel Channel's Xtreme Waterparks asked what he was working on.
 Initial attempts to pitch the idea to vendors at the show failed, so Henry decided to build the slide himself, enlisting John Schooley as the ride's lead designer.
 Henry had described the new ride to the Travel Channel crew as a "speed blaster", a term he had likewise improvised.
 He and Schooley knew that Schlitterbahn had to live up to the hype Henry had created and design something previously unheard of.
-"Basically we were crazy enough to try anything", Schooley later recalled.
+"Basically we were crazy enough to try anything", Schooley recalled.

-Henry pressed his design team to complete the ride at a faster pace than usual; many staff worked almost around the clock.
-Calculations that were normally allotted three to six months instead had five weeks to be completed.
-As they began testing, rafts kept going airborne on the ride's large bottom hump.
+Henry pressed his design team to complete the ride faster than usual, forcing many staff to work almost constantly.
+Calculations that normally required three to six months were completed in five weeks.
+As they began testing, rafts repeatedly went airborne on the ride's large bottom hump.